BehaviorTree/behaviortree_cpp_v3-release/README.md

 # Does your company use BehaviorTree.CPP?

 No company, institution or public/private funding is currently supporting the development of BehaviorTree.CPP and Groot.
+As a consequence, my time to support **BehaviorTree.CPP** is very limited and I decided won't spend any time at all supporting **Groot**.
+Pull Requests are welcome and will be reviewed, even if with some delay.

-Consider becoming a **sponsor** to support bug fixing and development of new features.
+If your company use this software, consider becoming a **sponsor** to support bug fixing and development of new features.
 You can find contact details in [package.xml](package.xml).

 # Design principles